-Required Prior Knowledge: Students are required to have studied Year 9 Japanese at Beginner or Intermediate level.
+Required Prior Knowledge: Students are required to have studied Year 9 Japanese.

 Assessment Students are assessed in a range of communicative, linguistic and intercultural competencies.
 Their communication skills and their understanding of the language and culture will be developed throughout the year.
 Script, vocabulary and sentence structures are also regularly assessed.
 The different levels of students' prior knowledge of the languages is also taken into account in the design of different assessment tasks.